craigtkhill/zettelkasten-book/src/ai/limit-ai.md

 2. Devote half your time to thinking without AI.
 3. Ban yourself from copy/pasting code.
 4. Read the documentation first to understand how a library works.
+5. Use smaller locally hosted models
-5. Develop your tools and use them.
+6. Develop your tools and use them.